Chernobyl: Kievan Rus' and post-medieval era (880–1793)

-18th century to Soviet times: demography and events
+Imperial Russian era (1793–1917)

 Following the Second Partition of Poland, in 1793 Chernobyl was annexed by the Russian Empire and became part of Radomyshl county (uezd) as a supernumerary town ("zashtatny gorod").
 Many of the Uniate Church converts returned to Eastern Orthodoxy.

 In 1832, following the failed Polish November Uprising, the Dominican monastery was sequestrated.
 The church of the Old Catholics was disbanded in 1852.

 Until the end of the 19th century, Chernobyl was a privately owned city that belonged to the Chodkiewicz family.
 In 1896 they sold the city to the state, but until 1910 they owned a castle and a house in the city.

+Hasidic Jewish dynasty of Chernobyl

 In the second half of the 18th century, Chernobyl became a major centre of Hasidic Judaism.
 The Chernobyl Hasidic dynasty had been founded by Rabbi Menachem Nachum Twersky.
 The Jewish population suffered greatly from pogroms in October 1905 and in March–April 1919; many Jews were killed or robbed at the instigation of the Russian nationalist Black Hundreds.
 When the Twersky Dynasty left Chernobyl in 1920, it ceased to exist as a center of Hasidism.